schletz/Pos4xhif/ExamManager/01_EfCoreModel.md

   }
 ```

-Not we can use this type in your class Student:
+Now we can use this type in our *Student* class:

 ```c#
   public class Student
   {